jakemarotta/FXMLExercise/README.md

 0. Inside of Main.java, change the resource location from the name of your selector FXML file to the name of your frame FXML file, so that FXMLLoader loads a FrameController instead of a SelectorController.

 1. Again, declare each of the necessary attributes from the FXML file.
-Each of the AnchorPanes, Labels.
-Rectangles, and buttons will need `@FXML` tags.
+Each of the AnchorPanes, Labels, Rectangles, and Buttons will need `@FXML` tags.

 2. Declare two more attributes, both of type SelectorController, without `@FXML` tags.